Drosera aliciae

 Height: 1" - 2.5"

-Plant Type: Perennial, subtropical
+Plant Type: Perennial, Subtropical

-Soil: Lower Bog Mix or General CP Mix
+Soil: Lower Bog Mix or All-Purpose Mix

 Light: Bright indoors, full sun to partial sun outdoors